Potato032/Doors-Fragmented-Mode/README.md

 # Doors-Fragmented-Mode
-Credits to Vynixus, and the people who made the models and other stuff
+Credits to Vynixus, Nautic, and the people who made the models and other stuff